ietf-wg-sidrops/charter/sidrops-charter-02.md

 SIDROPS will solicit input from a variety of contributors, including but not limited to, CA Operators, Regional/National and Local Internet Registries, Relying Party software developers, researchers, participants of the measurements community, and network operators.

-The goals of SIDROPS WG are to:
+The goals of SIDROPS WG are:

+* Maintain RPKI technology stack.

 * Identify operational issues with a SIDR-aware Internet and with interaction with the non-SIDR-aware Internet.